Algorismo222/Regression_CNN_Model/README.md

 containing the predictor variable as label.
 After training the network predicts a single output variable.

+In its current format the training data contain in each row at the initial position a normalized (0-1) label value and 13000 data points (variables).
+The test data are organized similar.
+Currently the test dataset contains 20 samples and the training dataset contains 80 datasets.

 The implementation was realized with Anaconda as package manager and a Jupyter Notebook for coding.
 As code editor Visual-Studio-Code was utilized.
 The implementation works with Python 3.9 or higher and